mixmastamyk/flask-skeleton/readme.rst

-This project is meant to be a modern and "professional" project skeleton to start from, with "batteries included" rather than the toys found online so far, haha.
+This project is meant to be a modern and "professional" project skeleton to start from, with "batteries included" rather than the toys found online so far.
 The functionality of Django with the breeziness of Flask.
-(Please don't call it "Flango.")
+(Please don't call it "Flango," haha.)
 It includes:

 - Python 3.5+ support
-- Flask App
-- Numerous modules factored according to concern:
+- Flask App, factored according to concern:

   - setup.py, config.py, views.py, models.py, forms.py, admin.py etc.
   - meta.py for changing company, app, and other names in one location.